chiefmikey/scripts/README.md

 # **Scripts**

-_Monorepo of scripts for various tasks_
+_Monorepo of scripts for various needs_